section-engineering-education/engineering-education/content/articles/Understanding-React-UseEffect/index.md

 You used the `try-catch` function to regulate whether the obtained request succeeded or failed.

-We imported axios, which was used to make a `get **`** request to the API.
-We received the result, and passed it to the `setState` to map across the available users list.
+We imported axios, which was used to make a `get` request to the API.
+We received the result and passed it to the `setState` to map across the available users' list.

 ![list of users](/Understanding-React-UseEffect/list-of-users.png)